Baebang station

 Baebang Station is a railway station on Seoul Metropolitan Subway Line 1 and the Janghang Line in Asan, South Korea.

-The station was first opened as Mosan Station (모산역; 毛山驛), an unstaffed simple station, in June 1, 1922 during the Japanese colonial era.
+The station was first opened as Mosan Station (모산역; 毛山驛), an unstaffed simple station, on June 1, 1922, during the Japanese colonial era.
 In 1926 it became a regular station, in 1950 it was downgraded to an unstaffed station, one year later it became a regular station again.
 In 1986 it underwent reconstruction.
 In 1997, it became a staffed simple station.
-On March 30, 2007 it was relocated and renamed to Baebang station.
-Finally on December 15, 2008 it began operations.
+On March 30, 2007, it was relocated and renamed to Baebang station.
+Finally on December 15, 2008, it began operations.